shardcraft/shard-elytra/README.md

 # Shard-Elytra

 We use this data pack to control when and where a player can equip an elytra on our private server.
-We landed on allowin elytras anywhere in The End, Nether, our Spawn, and anywhere within the range of a beacon.
+We landed on allowing elytras anywhere in The End, Nether, and anywhere within the range of a beacon.

 ### notice